Exporting to the EU – A guide for Canadian business

-Complementary to this is the inclusion in CETA of a framework for the mutual recognition of professional qualifications (professional qualifications that are regulated by the CETA Parties).
-The framework agreement included in CETA permits - but does not mandate or otherwise require - sector specific mutual recognition agreements (“MRAs”) concluded by the relevant professional services sector, together with the licensing bodies of the said sector, to be recognized as binding under CETA.
+CETA includes a framework for the mutual recognition of professional qualifications that are regulated by the CETA parties.
+The framework agreement included in CETA permits but does not mandate or otherwise require sector-specific mutual recognition agreements (MRAs) concluded by the relevant professional services sector, together with the licensing bodies of the said sector, to be recognized as binding under CETA.

 8.5 General travel tips and assistance

-More information about the 28 countries in the EU.
+More information about EU member countries